 E.164 is an international standard that defines the numbering format for phone numbers.
 The format requires only digits with country code (1 to 3 digits) and subscriber phone number (max 12 digits).
 Typically, it looks like this:

 - +(plus sign)

 Here is an example of a US phone number:

 Currently, OneSignal only supports Twilio.
 Please connect with OneSignal support to let us know if you want to use other SMS providers.

 Yes, you need to create an account with Twilio and make sure you have sufficient balance to send SMS.
 OneSignal provides a single integrated platform for your Push, Email, and SMS subscribers and a simple to use SMS creation and sending experience, along with detailed delivery analytics.
 Sending an SMS is handled by SMS providers such as Twilio.

-You can add up to 10 media URLs in your SMS along with your text message.
+Yes, as long as the "from" phone number supports MMS, you can add up to 10 media URLs in your SMS along with your text message.
 The message size shall not exceed 5MB though.
 Twilio fully supports the following media types and formats them for delivery on destination devices.